How I'm Feeling Now: Critical reception

-How I'm Feeling Now was met with widespread critical acclaim.
+How I'm Feeling Now received critical acclaim.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from professional publications, the album received an average score of 82, based on 16 reviews.

 Neil McCormick gave the album a perfect 5-star rating in his review for The Daily Telegraph, opining that it "has a directness, immediacy and intimacy that has eluded her before," while The Fader's Salvatore Maicki called it "indisputably cohesive and honest" in its exploration of emotional extremes.
 Hannah Mylrea of NME called it a "glorious, experimental collection" and praised Aitchison's "knack for a killer pop hook" despite the "crunching production."
 Similarly, Clash journalist Megan Warrender commended her "futuristic, unpredictable sound and penchant for an irresistible pop hook" as well as her display of "tenderness and vulnerability."
 Tom Hull gave the album a B-plus and said that recording at home due to quarantine "doesn't allow her the usual kitchen sink pop production, but she cranks the synths up loud enough it doesn't matter."

+Critics have linked the album title's and track listing's all-lowercase stylization to the collaborative and low-budget conditions that surrounded the album's creation, with Alex Szeptycki of The Arts Fuse noting that the typography contributed to a sense of the album's "DIY homeyness", and Heather Phares of AllMusic writing that the use of lowercase "captures the frozen-in-time yet fleeting feel of quarantine life".
+Likening Charli XCX's use of lowercase to that of Ariana Grande, Lana Del Rey, and Taylor Swift, Kitty Grady of Vice calls lowercase type a "shorthand for authenticity and vulnerability" on the Internet that allows artists to "connect with and be authentic to their audiences".

 The album was shortlisted for the Mercury Prize in 2020, losing to Michael Kiwanuka's Kiwanuka.

-Retrospectively, in April 2022, Clashs Ruby Carter characterized the album as a "relic of an era", a "masterpiece of vulnerability" and a "sign of the times".